asteinarson/knemm/docs/apply.md

 knemm apply [options] [claims...]
 ```

-The command does the same as `join` except that as a last step applies all changes to a
+The command does the same as `join` except that as a last step applies all changes to an
-database schema.
+actual database schema.
+I.e. it applies generated SQL schema statements, representing a diff, on the database.

 ## Example
 ```